Bappy38/FoodDelivery-Backend/FoodDelivery.API/Explored/EC2Deployment.md

 	- Authenticate docker to ECR like command `aws ecr get-login-password --region your-region | docker login --username AWS --password-stdin your-account-id.dkr.ecr.your-region.amazonaws.com`.
 You can get this command from `View Push Commands` action of the created repository.
 	- Go to project folder and build the docker image with the command `docker build -f FoodDelivery.API/Dockerfile -t food-delivery-api .`
 	- Tag and push your docker image to ECR.
+Maintain versioning as tag so that you can distinguish between build.
+And can easily deploy an specific build.
 You can get these commands from `View Push Commands` action of the created repository.

 - Set Up Your EC2 Instance
 	- Go to EC2 Dashboard